Satyam999999/Sukoon/README.md

-PeacePortal - A Mental Health Awareness Platform
+SUKOON - A Mental Health Awareness Platform

 "PeacePortal" is a comprehensive full-stack web platform dedicated to raising awareness and providing valuable resources on mental health disorders.
 The name "PeacePortal" symbolizes a gateway to tranquility and well-being, emphasizing the importance of mental health in leading a fulfilling life.